suntsov/efar/README.md

 ### Working with archive files
 Actually eFar works with folowing archive type: .zip, .7z, .tar, .tar.gz, .tar.bz2.
-Press **enter** on a archive file of supported type to "get into" the archive.
+Press **enter** on archive file of supported type to "get into" the archive.
 Press **F3** on a file inside archive to see the content of the file.
 Creating and extracting archive files is not yet implemented.
 Functions to work with archive files require corresponding command line utilities to be available in the Path.